Department of Business & Design

 An introduction to the multi-faceted skill of event management.
 Students will learn how to develop a concept based on event goals, determine feasibility, budget, and risks to be managed, and create a plan for operations, logistics, staffing, and security.
 Finally, they will learn how to develop a strategy for promoting the event through a variety of techniques.

-Michael Pawlish, Assistant Professor of Management; Chair, Department of Business Administration
+Michael Pawlish, Associate Professor of Management; Chair, Department of Business & Design

 Ph.D., Montclair State University